rbtl-fs24/project-AlexanderH15/data/processed/README.md

 ## Methodological information

-1. Description of methods used for collection/generation of data:
+1. Description of methods used for collection/generation of data: Picking up the littered waste and measuring the weight with a kitchen scale

-2. Methods for processing the data:
+2. Methods for processing the data: with R

 3. Instrument- or software-specific information needed to interpret the
     data:

 4. Standards and calibration information, if appropriate: -

-5. Environmental/experimental conditions:
+5. Environmental/experimental conditions: recent rain

 6. Describe any quality-assurance procedures performed on the data:

 7. People involved with sample collection, processing, analysis and/or
     submission: